alphagov/govuk-rfcs/rfc-156-auto-merge-internal-prs.md

 - When: After enabling the org-wide setting

 Platform Reliability intend to raise an initial config PR (replicating the [dependabot-auto-merge.yml file from the govuk-developer-docs spike][spike]) across all GOV.UK repos representing continuously deployed apps.
 Whilst Platform Reliability would create the initial PRs, it would be up to the owning teams to decide whether or not to merge, and to what extent they'd want to reconfigure the repo and version scopes.

+Platform Reliability also intend to raise the necessary PRs to restrict Dependabot 'schedule times' as per [5.
+During office hours](#5-during-office-hours).
+As above, it will be up to the owning teams to decide whether or not to merge, though we will stipulate that they must not enable auto-merging without also restricting the Dependabot schedule times.

 The PR will be expanded from the initial spike, to include both patch and minor version bumps, of the following internal dependencies (but only where those dependencies are present in the repo):